Risking Honesty is available in paperback and ebook from Amazon.

 She knew who he was and decided to help him anyway…

 A decade has passed since the events of Strengthening Spirit.
-Hope lives with Lowenna and Theo at Westfalls where they grow medicinal herbs for the healer priestesses.
+Hope is now a young woman, living with Lowenna and Theo in Westfalls where they grow medicinal herbs.
 There, Hope meets Harrison.

-Together, they must uncover the true treachery which has infiltrated the King's Watch and spread out to the Pinnate Isles.
+Together, they must uncover the treachery which has infiltrated the King's Watch and spread out to the Pinnate Isles.
 The very Isles from which Harrison was exiled.
-But if he is to save Hope, his parents and his homeland, he will have to seek the truth in the most unlikely places.
-He must risk honesty to find the answers he needs.
+He must decide what he is willing to risk in order to find the answers he needs.

 Hope must decide if she will stand by his side or wonder if she ever really knew him at all.

 Fans of Robin Hobb and Neil Gaiman will love the third book in this gripping fantasy series that portrays the value of honesty and trust, loyalty and truth.

 Hope settled the hawk into a corner of the pantry.
 He stood on the perch, supported by rolled towels and blankets where it was quiet and warm in the dim corner.
 She and Lowenna had bound the bird’s damaged wing, simply wrapping a bandage around both wings and his body to keep it immobile.
 They had decided not to use the numbweed or bone knit in the end.
 He was so chilled and weak that they had not wanted to stress him further.
 They could splint and poultice the wing when he was stronger.
 She had, though, wrapped him in a dry towel and drip fed him willow bark tea with a little added honey and salt.
 She had wrapped another towel around her shoulders and the heat from the stove had partially dried her trousers and shirt.
 Strands of her damp hair curled around her face.